 Inspired by her own Sephardic Jewish heritage, her experiences working with Jewish refugees from Russia on Ward’s Island, and the plight of the immigrant, Emma wrote “The New Colossus” on November 2, 1883 and donated it to the auction.

-14 years after her death, Georgina Schuyler, a friend of Emma’s, organized a civic effort to resurrect the lost work.
+In 1901, 14 years after Emma’s death, her friend Georgina Schuyler found a book containing the sonnet in a bookshop and organized a civic effort to resurrect the lost work.
 Georgina’s efforts paid off and in 1903, Emma’s sonnet was inscribed on a plaque and placed on the inner wall of the pedestal of the Statue of Liberty.

 It remains there today, a universal symbol of hope, immigration and opportunity.